Let’s Talk About the Novel Coronavirus

 Last note: If you’re still wearing a mask with a plastic valve (the kind often seen on construction sites), chuck it.
 This type of mask is not ideal in the fight against COVID-19.
 While they do filter the air you’re inhaling, they don’t filter the air you’re breathing out.
 And the main reason we all wear masks is to protect other folks from our own exhaled respiratory droplets.
 The CDC even states that masks with valves should “not be used where a sterile field must be maintained” (such as an operating room) because of risk of air contamination.
 You’re better off skipping this type of mask and opting for a homemade cloth face covering, or simply use disposable surgical masks, which are now much easier to find for purchase online.

 What Are the Differences Between COVID-19 and the Flu?

 It’s mind-boggling trying to self-diagnose when COVID-19’s symptoms are so similar to the flu, a cold, or even seasonal allergies.
-But we can’t say this enough (and if the president or any TV pundit says it, they’re wrong): COVID-19 is not the flu.
+But we can’t stress enough, COVID-19 is not the flu.
 For these reasons: